THE ULTIMATE PLUS SIZE

 2-4 PAIRs HIKING bottoms

-WIND + WATERPROOF PANT
+WIND + WATERPROOF PANT (optional)

 Closed-toed non-slip WATER SHOES

-From kayaking to snorkeling and interisland boats, you’ll need a good pair of closed-toed non-slip water shoes.
+From kayaking to snorkeling and inter-island boats, you’ll need a good pair of closed-toed non-slip water shoes.
 We love Keen Whisper sandals to protect your feet and give you plenty of traction on slippery or rocky terrain.

 ALL ABOUT THAT BASE